 FAVORITE GRDC PROJECTS

-Phil has been block club captain, helped make sure there’s a block party every year, and has coached softball with Rosedale Grandmont baseball.
+Phil has been block club captain, helped make sure the block party happened every year, and he has coached softball with Rosedale Grandmont Baseball.
 One of his favorite GRDC projects was the renovation of the Stoepel Park baseball fields.
-The fields went from unfenced, overgrown, littered fields with little more than 2 x 4s for dugouts to irrigated, regulation fenced, tended fields with eight dugout shelters that each have a different community-inspired Hubert Massey mosaic on the exterior.
-When Phil works with wood, he aims toward practicality, with an eye toward beauty.
-That’s exactly what the Stoepel Park ball fields have become.
-The diamonds are regulation fields with public art.
+The fields went from unfenced, overgrown, littered fields with little more than 2 x 4s for dugouts, to irrigated, regulation fenced, tended fields with eight dugout shelters that each have a different community-inspired Hubert Massey mosaic on the exterior.
 Phil is also proud of GRDC’s more recent focus on working to keep people in their homes.
 GRDC is a HOPE program hub.
 Free one-on-one assistance is offered to anyone seeking help completing the Property Tax Exemption application.
 This kind of grassroots effort, or “gutsiness initiative” as Phil calls it, is the kind of work that helps keep people in their homes, neighborhoods stable, and offers residents the opportunity to do the important work of building community.
 Phil has always known that “building community is not easy.”
 It’s often dirty and not everyone agrees on what building community looks like, but “we work together in spite of our differences.
 That’s the most rewarding part of doing anything.”

 The GRDC board will miss Phil’s particular perspective and drive, but Phil is not worried that the board will be less without him.
 Communities have leaders, sure, but leaders do not last forever.
 As Phil sees it, the focus should be on the keeping the community going.
 Phil has had a long, productive pull at that wheel of community, and Grandmont Rosedale is better for it.